When is Star Wars: Squadrons coming out?

 - Fighters: X-Wing and TIE Fighter

 - Bomber: Y-Wing and TIE Bomber

 Each ship is also fully customisable, with over 50 different components to let you tweak the appearance, weaponry, shields, engines, and more, to make your fighter feel like your own.
-You can even customise the cockpit, right down to an Ewok bobblehead.

 Once you've completed the campaign and mastered the eight ships, you'll be let loose on the game's multiplayer, which includes cross-play so it doesn't matter which platform you play on.